gxbjtu/kubernetes_jenkins_with_slave/README.md

-# kubernetes_jenkins_with_slave
+## Continuous Integration and Deployment with Jenkins on kubernetes

-Jenkins master and slave on kubernetes
+Installation:
 1. build master image and push to your docker hub
 2. build slave image and push to your docker hub
 3. create nfs storage and deploy [kube-pre](kube/kube-pre.yml)